GramAddict/docs/configuration.md

 therudeguyfromschool
 mybestfriend
 ```
+> These lists are hot reloaded everytime we look into!

 ## Comments
 In order to comment post, you also have to set your comments_list.txt which is located inside the folder with your nickname.
 Every username has its own comments_list.txt file.